 Character cavalcades featuring Mickey and friends still take place at scheduled intervals throughout each day.
 These cavalcades are best seen at the hub around Cinderella Castle so you can get a 360 degree view.
 And, this is a great alternative to seeing the Disney characters without the longer wait and longer performance time of the full parade.

-Minnie Mouse will join Mickey Mouse starting on July 6 in Town Square Theater at Magic Kingdom Park.
+Minnie Mouse now joins Mickey in Town Square Theater at Magic Kingdom Park.
 Both will be ready for hugs and photos in their EARidescent fashions designed specifically for the Walt Disney World 50th Anniversary celebration

 Mirabel from Encanto Debuts at Magic Kingdom

 Fans of the hit movie “Encanto” have been waiting on a miracle in hopes more experiences featuring the new characters they love would begin appearing at Walt Disney World.
-Starting June 26, 2022 Mirable will join the “Disney Adventure Friends Cavalcade” at Magic Kingdom.
+Mirabel joins the “Disney Adventure Friends Cavalcade” at Magic Kingdom.

-Mirabel will appear alongside other adventurous Disney characters like Miguel from “Coco,” Nick and Judy from “Zootopia,” Max, Goof, Moana and more.
+Mirabel appears alongside other adventurous Disney characters like Miguel from “Coco,” Nick and Judy from “Zootopia,” Max, Goof, Moana and more.

-More magic is to come with Tron Lightcycle Power Run now in test runs, which means hopefully an opening date will be announced soon.
+More magic is to come with Tron Lightcycle Power Run now in test runs, and now has an opening date of Spring 2023.
 This coaster has been much anticipated and its opening has taken much longer than originally expected thanks to everything the world has faced since early 2020.

 The opening of the Tron coaster will hopefully mean the triumphant return of the Walt Disney World Railroad.
 How many other parents are like us, and can’t believe it’s been over four years since the train circled Magic Kingdom?!